zestia/ember-select-box/README.md

 Yielded API

 * `sb.isSearching` whether the promise returned from the `on-search` action is running
-* `sb.isSlowSearch` true if the search was taking a while
+* `sb.isSlowSearch` true if the promised search results are taking a while
 * `sb.open` opens the select box, adding `is-open` class name
 * `sb.close` closes the select box removing the `is-open` class name
 * `sb.toggle` opens or closes the select box